SCRT-HQ/VaporShell/docs/glossary/Add-VSApplicationAutoScalingScalableTargetScheduledAction.md

 ```

 ### -StartTime
-The date and time that the action is scheduled to begin.
+The date and time that the action is scheduled to start.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-applicationautoscaling-scalabletarget-scheduledaction.html#cfn-applicationautoscaling-scalabletarget-scheduledaction-starttime
 PrimitiveType: Timestamp